Fertility-Sparing Procedures for Ovarian Cancer

 Ovarian cancer surgery often requires the removal of the ovaries and other reproductive organs.
-To help you preserve your fertility, if you wish to do so and your doctor determines it is safe, gynecologic oncologists at NYU Langone’s Perlmutter Cancer Center work closely with reproductive medicine specialists at our Fertility Center.
+To help you preserve your fertility, if you wish to do so and your doctor determines it is safe, gynecologic oncologists at NYU Langone’s Perlmutter Cancer Center work closely with reproductive medicine specialists at our Fertility Center and NYU Langone Reproductive Specialists of New York.
 Our physicians offer fertility-sparing procedures to women with ovarian cancer whenever possible.

 Fertility-sparing surgery may be an option in women who want to have children at a later date and who have early cancer in only one ovary.
 For this procedure, gynecologic oncologists remove the cancerous ovary and connected fallopian tube, which carries the egg to the uterus.
 They also remove a sample of the surface of the uterus in a procedure called dilation and curettage to ensure no cancer is present there.

 To ensure that fertility-sparing surgery is a safe option, our gynecologic oncologists carefully confirm that the cancer has not spread beyond one ovary.
 They perform one or more biopsies, which are the removal of tissue from the pelvic and abdominal cavities for evaluation under a microscope for signs of cancer.
 They may remove area lymph nodes, and may sample or remove the omentum, a layer of fatty tissue that covers the abdomen, to examine these areas for cancer.

 The uterus and the noncancerous ovary are left in place to preserve fertility.
 Doctors at Perlmutter Cancer Center use minimally invasive surgery to perform this procedure whenever possible.

 Other Fertility-Sparing Approaches